carlignn/carlgaspar-nostyleplease/README.md

 * Internal use or guides are dated - `0001-01-01T00:00:00+08:00`.
 * Some post doesn't use date although very rare.
-* Adding classes in markdown is possible through Goldmark renders, just search it.
+* Adding classes in markdown is possible through Goldmark renders.
 * **NEVER USE H1, ONLY THE TITLE IS H1**.

 ***